ic3software/mccs/alpha-functionality.md

 - Every increase in one account must be offset by an equal decrease in another account (or set of accounts in the case of collecting fees).
 So if Account A is decreased by 50, Account B will be increased by 50 (or Account B could be increased by 49 and Account C by 1).
 - Given the above, the sum total of all transfers, and the overall balance in the system must always equal zero.
 These are the two foundational principles of double-entry bookkeeping and they must be enforced at all times.
-- In order to start the transfer process, some accounts will need to be able to have a negative balance (see Account A above), but not all accounts may need be allowed to have a negative balance.
+- In order to start the transfer process, some accounts will need to be able to have a negative balance (see Account A above), but not all accounts are required to have the ability to run a negative balance.
 MCCS admins will need to make a decision about which entities may have an account whose balance can be negative.
 - There needs to be a limit to the positive and negative balances for accounts (maxPositiveBalance and maxNegativeBalance).
 A transfer can only be processed if the resulting balances of all accounts involved in the transfer do not exceed these limits.
 Continuing the example above, if the maxNegativeBalance for Account A is set to -40, the transaction above would not be processed because the balance of Account A would be exceeding this limit by going to -50.
 And if the maxNegativeBalance for an account is set to 0, then that account is not allowed to have a negative balance at all.

 #### Initiating Debits or Credits